 If you are pregnant, you can get a booster.

 People who are pregnant, recently gave birth, or who are thinking about getting pregnant should get vaccinated.
 They are also eligible for booster shots.

 As of the end of Oct.
 11, more than 22,000 people who were pregnant have been hospitalized and 180 have died due to COVID, according to the CDC.
 People who are pregnant and have symptomatic COVID are twice as likely to be hospitalized and have a 70% higher risk of dying than people who are not pregnant, the federal agency said.

-“COVID-19 vaccination is recommended for all people 12 years and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future,” according to the CDC.
+“COVID-19 vaccination is recommended for people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future,” according to the CDC.

 All adults who got the Johnson & Johnson vaccine can get a booster.

-The FDA advisory panel has unanimously recommended that anyone who is 18 or older who received a J&J vaccine get a booster two months after they received their dose.
+The FDA advisory panel has unanimously recommended that anyone who is 18 or older and received a J&J vaccine get a booster two months after they received their dose.